Progressive Hanging Gain More Size In Less Time

 Now, from my experience, a time does eventually come when you are not adding more weight every week.
 Sometimes, it's only once a month.
 When your weight progression slows, this is likely because the fatigue is being maintained for a longer period of time with your heaviest weight.
 You are still finding yourself having to reduce weight as before, but each week the reduction is still happening around the same day and similar set number.
 Believe it or not, this is not the time to adopt the "I've arrived" mentality.
 You will eventually stop seeing new gains.
 This is when you start getting creative and doing things like forcing a little extra fatigue.
 How do you do that?
 Very simple.
 On the first day of the week, go ahead and add a pound to your heaviest weight that you start your week with.
 Hang your sets for the day and use that same weight (+1lb) on the next day.
 If you are able to hang more than your first set with that new weight, you know what you need to do.
 Add another pound.

 I'm not saying this is the "end all, be all" approach to hanging by the way.
-However, it has worked over the last year for me and the men I share it with.
+However, it has worked over the last several years for me and the men I share it with.